cathxrsis/cathxrsis.github.io/posts/2018-11-01-Cutting-Class.md

 ## Class struggle

-> *The history of all hithero existing object-oriented design is the history of class struggle*
+> *The history of all hitherto existing object-oriented design is the history of class struggle*
 > Karl Marx (paraphrased)

 So how come classes became such an integral part of inheritance in programming?
 The answer is compiler optimisation.
 Having a class gives the machine a template telling it exactly how much memory to allocate each time it makes a new object.
 This is why the class pattern came to prominence in C where there were no compiler optimisations for object orientation.
 The C++ language, which originally transpiled to C, inherited this way of doing things.